 - Knowledge of potential funders, grant seeking

-- Ability to plan for both short and long term goals (e.g, a 5-10 year strategic plan, an action plan, master calendar).
+- Ability to plan for both short and long term goals (e.g, an action plan, master calendar, 5-10 year strategic plan)

 - Ability to comprehend and identify the strengths and assets of the institution in promoting positive social change (e.g., able to make a convincing case for building on past successes for expanding institutional support and resources for engagement).